vincentvbh/PolyMul_Without_PowerfulMul/README.md

 We outline the following contributions of our paper:
 - Dilithium:
-    - Dilithium NTT/iNTT on Cortex-M3 and AVR: We generalize Barrett multiplication that is suitable for multilimb arithmetic.
+    - Dilithium NTT/iNTT on Cortex-M3 and AVR: We generalize Barrett multiplication that is suitable for multi-limb arithmetic.
 The resulting modular multiplication is used in Dilithium NTT/iNTT modulo the Dilithium prime $2^{23} - 2^{13} + 1$.
     - Fermat number transform for challenge polynomial multiplication $c \boldsymbol{s}_1, c \boldsymbol{s}_2$ on Cortex-M3: We follow [AHKS22](https://link.springer.com/chapter/10.1007/978-3-031-09234-3_42) and apply Fermat number transform for `dilithium2` and `dilithium5`.
     - Nussbaumer + TMVP for challenge polynomial multiplication $c \boldsymbol{t}_0$ on Cortex-M3.
 - Saber: